adjtomo/seisflows/docs/specfem2d_example.rst

 From the above figure we can see that the first order structure of our Vs event kernel is very similar to Panel (g) from Figure 9 of Tape et al. (2007).
-Our kernel shows some additional low-amplitude sensitivity, most prominently at the ring of alternative blue and red on the edges of the domain.
-From experience this is likely due to the ``Pyaflowa`` preprocessing module attempting to window and fit very late arriving waves that are caused by boundary reflections from the edge of the domain.
+As mentioned, any differences between the kernel will be due to the differences in the parameters available to us during the inversion.

+Creating all the other kernels shown in Figure 9 of Tape et al. is an exercise left to the reader.

 Example #3: En-masse Forward Simulations
 ----------------------------------------